-Assuming that (A1) users will take the shortest path to the store, and the location inserted through the requirement (R26) is correct (A3), the system reminds the user that they need to leave (R17) based on the distance between the location of the user and that of the store (R18).
+Assuming that (A1) users will take the shortest path to the store, and the inserted location is correct (A3), the system reminds the user that they need to leave (R17) based on the distance between the location of the user and that of the store (R18).
 In this way the sub-goal (sub-G10) is accomplished.

 B.2) Use Cases